Water Bath Canning

 • RealFruit Pectins: For making homemade jams and jellies.
 Available in Classic, Liquid, Low or No-Sugar Needed and Instant No-Cook varieties.

 5. Use a Jar Lifter to remove the pre-heated jar.
-Fill jar one at a time with prepared food using a Jar Funnel, leaving headspace recommended in recipe.
+Fill canning jar one at a time with prepared food using a Jar Funnel, leaving headspace recommended in recipe.
 Remove air bubbles, if stated in the recipe, by sliding the Bubble Remover & Headspace Tool or rubber spatula between the jar and food to release trapped air.
 Repeat around jar 2-3 times.
 For successful sealing, you need to leave the correct amount of space between the food and the rim of the jar.

 6. Wipe the rim and threads of the jar using a clean, damp cloth to remove any food residue.
 Center lid on the jar, allowing sealing compound to contact the jar rim.
 Apply band and adjust until fit is fingertip-tight.
 Place jar in canner.
 Repeat steps 4 and 5 until all jars are filled.
 Ensure water covers jars by 1-2 inches.